BOARD OF DIRECTORS

 She is currently engaged in teaching and public speaking on both technical topics and social issues, particularly on topics related to gender and rights.
 Michelle is also active with Mt.
 Diablo Unitarian Universalist Church as a member and Worship Associate.
 She is a member of the Voices for Trans Equality network and a GLAAD Media Institute Alumnus.

-Interested in being a Board Associate?
+Interested in being a Youth Representive?
 Please contact the President of the Board!